 - Decisions will be sent by early June, at the latest.
 Students will be notified if they are admitted to the major prior to Fall enrollment.

 - The Public Affairs Pre-Major is part of the College of Letters & Science.
-Students are welcome to visit the Public Affairs Advising Office for information about the major but the College Academic Counselors remain the primary advising unit.
+Students are welcome to visit the Public Affairs Advising Office for information about the major but the College Advising Unit (Academic Advancement Program (AAP), College Academic Counseling (CAC), Honors Program, Student Athletics Advising) remains the primary advising unit.

 - The Public Affairs Major is part of the Luskin School of Public Affairs.
 Students admitted to the major will visit the Public Affairs Advising Office for all counseling needs.

 - The Luskin School of Public Affairs requires the same University, Writing, Quantitative Reasoning, Diversity, and General Education Requirements as the College of Letters & Science.

 - All upper division courses for the major must be from the PUB AFF subject area.
 Students can petition to use non-PUB AFF courses but petitions will be considered on a case-by-case basis.